tulimid1/tulimid1.github.io/nihbiosketch.md

 2018–2019 Alpha Epsilon Delta, Denison University

-**C. Contribution to Science**
+**C. Contributions to Science**

-1. **Undergraduate Research**: I was part of a project in collaboration with my main advisor, Dr. Brian Hortz at Denison University.
-Dr. Hortz was asked to investigate Athletic Trainers competencies for dry needling as a potential new treatment.
-During my time working with Dr. Hortz, I conducted a survey of many Athletic Trainers as well as investigating various proposed mechanisms for why dry needling had the impacted seen clinically<sup>1,2</sup>.
+1. **Undergraduate Research**: was part of a project in collaboration with my main advisor, Dr. Brian Hortz at Denison University.
+Dr. Hortz was asked to investigate Athletic Trainers competencies for dry needling as a potential new therapeutic modality.
+During my time working with Dr. Hortz, I conducted a survey of Athletic Trainers as well as investigating various proposed mechanisms for why dry needling had the effects seen clinically<sup>1,2</sup>.
 This work was very exciting as it was my first encounter with approaching the edges of current human knowledge as well as understanding the process of how new treatment techniques are introduced into a clinicians practice.
-Soon after, Dr. Hortz took a position as a private consultant for a dry needling based company and has since been working with training clinicals how to dry needle as well as helping many professional sports team treat their players.
+Soon after, Dr. Hortz took a position as a private consultant for a dry needling based company and has since been training clinicians how to dry needle as well as consulting for many professional sports team.

 2. **Graduate Research**: My ongoing predoctoral research is focused on proprioception, or the bodies awareness of its location and movement in space.
-The first part of my work focuses on assessment of proprioception<sup>a,c,d,e</sup> and the second part of my work focuses on refining these assessments as well as a training paradigm.
-The results from my research will assist researchers in broadening their understanding of proprioception, as well assist clinicians in understanding stroke’s effect on proprioception and potential assessments and treatments they can administer to help recovery.
-I have currently developed all of my projects and have finished collecting data for one of them.
-I have presented this work as it has been ongoing as well other guest lectures<sup>a,b,c,d</sup>.
+The first part of my work focuses on assessment of proprioception<sup>a,c,d,e</sup> and the second part of my work focuses on refining these assessments as well as a proprioceptive training paradigm<sup>b</sup>.
+The results from my research will assist researchers in broadening their understanding of proprioception, as well as assist clinicians in understanding stroke’s effect on proprioception and potential assessments and treatments they can administer to maximize recovery.
+I have currently developed most of my projects and have finished collecting data for one of them.
+I have presented this work as it has been ongoing <sup>a,b,c,d</sup>.
 I plan to submit these results as the first author in the coming months.

 a. **Tulimieri, D. T.** and Semrau, J. A. (2022, February 10).
 Measuring proprioceptive accuracy using limb and oculumotor output.
 [KINARM User Knowledge Exchange].